Updated: Nov 5, 2021

-Until a few years back with few women in the leadership positions they had to compete with the expectations that of a male leader to exercise power, authority and often directive.
+Until a few years back with few women in the leadership positions they had to compete with the expectations that of a male leader to exercise power, authority, and often directive.
 Ironically women leaders are far more participative, collaborative in their approach to work.
 They work with people rather than making people work for them.
-Women leaders have shown a more compassionate side of leadership being engaging, caring and nurturing towards their subordinates.
-This has also been labelled as a lack of assertiveness and firmness.
-Whenever they have shown direct behaviour just like the male counterparts they were termed as unnecessarily dominant.
+Women leaders have shown a more compassionate side of leadership is engaging, caring, and nurturing towards their subordinates.
+This has also been labeled as a lack of assertiveness and firmness.
+Whenever they have shown direct behavior just like their male counterparts they were termed as unnecessarily dominant.

 If a male and female leader is compared it is evident that what a male leader has to deliberately learn comes naturally for a female leader like mentoring, coaching, collaboration; since female leaders can effectively collaborate they face fewer challenges in managing teams at different locations and can easily motivate their subordinates because of their higher emotional intelligence.

 Today when we see women are pushing to reach the top they face a range of challenges.
 Often encounters with equality in the workplace, where people try to dislike for no apparent reason.
 Fear of rejection, at times, pushed aside and told they do not belong at the table.
 And more importantly not charging enough and quoting under price for them.
 Women need to empower themselves to overcome these challenges.

 As I mentioned above leadership is not a cakewalk and managing the dual responsibility of home and work with proving themselves becomes often stressful.
 However, in recent times we have seen the organizations are sensitive and with the support of immediate family, women are proving themselves to be visionary.
 With an increasing number of female leaders, it reiterates that women are equally capable as male leaders.
 The assessment of effective leadership should be based on leadership style rather than on gender.